MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Grab Distance

-!!! warning Grab distance varies between platforms
+!!! warning Grab distance varies between platforms.
     For example mobile players can grab entities when much farther away than VR players

-!!! tip Controlling grab-distance
+!!! tip Grab-distance cannot be configured.
     You cannot explicitly control from how far away an entity can be grabbed; however you can use a trigger to control grabbability (for example: make an entity grabbable by a specific play when they are in that trigger).

 ## Grabbing Entities